 17. An Ordinance authorizing the execution of an Interlocal Agreement in the amount of \$476,901.00 with the San Antonio River Authority for project management and evaluation of the Edwards Aquifer Protection Program's \$10 million earmarked for recharge and water quality initiatives in Bexar County.
-[María D. Villagómez, Assistant City Manager; Janet A. Martin, Interim Director, Parks and Recreation]

-Mr. Homer Garcia of the Parks and Recreation Department presented a brief summary of both items noting that voters had renewed Proposition 1 to extend efforts to protect the Edwards Aquifer.
-Councilmember Nirenberg stated that the City of San Antonio had been successful in protecting the Edwards Aquifer and being good stewards of water resources and land.
+[María D. Villagómez, Assistant City Manager; Janet A. Martin, Interim Director, Parks and Recreation] Mr. Homer Garcia of the Parks and Recreation Department presented a summary of Items 16 and 17 noting that voters had renewed Proposition 1 to protect the Edwards Aquifer.
+Councilmember Nirenberg stated that the City of San Antonio had been successful in protecting the Edwards Aquifer and good stewards of water resources and land.
 He noted that this was the most successful voter initiative undertaken by the City and thanked everyone for their great work.